shuds13/python-tutorials/tutorials/python.doc-sphinx.md

 ### Themes

-At time of writing the popular theme is the Readthedocs them.
+At time of writing the most popular theme is the Readthedocs theme.
 To change the theme, find the `html_theme` line in conf.py and change.
 E.g.

     html_theme = 'sphinx_rtd_theme'